What’s the Real Cost of Credentialing Delays?

-What if I told you a single administrative process could be costing your practice over $100,000 per provider every year?
+A single administrative process could be costing your practice over $100,000 per provider every year.
 It’s not a billing error or a bad investment; it’s the slow, frustrating process of physician credentialing.
 When a new provider waits months for approval, the financial hit is immediate and severe.
-The average cost of credentialing delays per physician can reach up to $8,000 a month in lost revenue, and that’s just the beginning.
-These delays also strain your staff, frustrate patients, and put your practice at risk for compliance issues.
-It’s time to stop accepting these losses as a standard cost of doing business.
-Here, we’ll uncover the full financial picture and show you how to protect your bottom line.
+The average cost of credentialing delays can reach up to $8,000 a month in lost revenue—and that’s just the beginning.
+These delays also strain your staff and frustrate patients.
+It’s time to stop accepting these losses.
+Here, we’ll break down the numbers and show you how to protect your bottom line.

 Key Takeaways